 - Biased.
 The people doing the evals here can have all the same problems that the "experts" have.

 That doesn't mean that self diagnosis can't be done wrong.
 It can.
 Declaring yourself autistic after one internet quiz just doesn't work.
 Most of the quizzes are rooted in false stereotypes and theories.
 The Aspie Quiz is based on the idea that autism=neanderthal genes, last I heard.
-Besides that fact that correlation does not make a diagnosis.
+Besides the fact that correlation does not make a diagnosis.
 It just doesn't.
 For successful self-diagnosis, you need to understand the entry in the DSM.
 You need to understand what does and does not count as a clinical impairment, what is and is not a coping method which covers up a trait on the list, and what biases you and others around you may have.
 You should read what other autistic people have written about what being autistic is like, from all around the (not linear) spectrum.
 You should talk to autistic people about why you think you might be autistic (autistic people who are OK with self-diagnosis as a concept at the ones to go to here, by the way.)
 Research research research.
 Because it's not as simple as one evaluation.
 You need to somehow manage to evaluate yourself without bias after teaching yourself how to do an evaluation.
 It's not easy.
 But when someone does put in the work involved, yes, it can be valid.
+(Also a lot of these people wind up with a really good sense of if someone else is or isn't autistic, because they kind of just taught themselves how to evaluate for autism.)

 I'd be just a wee bit of a hypocrite if I took a stand against self-diagnosis, since I was writing here as an autistic triple major for a couple weeks before I actually got a diagnosis.
 And I wasn't any less autistic during those couple weeks than I am now.
 I just didn't have a piece of paper that said my brain is wired the way it is.
 Which is a kinda sucky reason not to be able to talk about how your brain works, when you think about it.
-So while I will totally call people out who decide they are autistic on the basis of one internet quiz and no research, if you do your research and conclude that you are most likely autistic, I won't be the one who says "NOOOOOO you can't be autistic because you don't have a piece of paper that says you are."
+So while I will totally talk to folks who decide they are autistic on the basis of one internet quiz and no research to explain why that's not enough, if you do your research and conclude that you are most likely autistic, I won't be the one who says "NOOOOOO you can't be autistic because you don't have a piece of paper that says you are."
 I might be the one who takes the time to talk through why you think you're autistic while you're doing that research, if you decide you want to ask me for that, though.